7.3 The tragedy of mastery

 If Iphigenia is introduced only as a passive victim of a dilemma that involves the human duties towards the gods, one’s own family, and other human allies, Cassandra presents a case in which submission and resistance merge.
 Cassandra is a prophetess, possessed by the god Apollo, and originally from Troy.
 She came to Argos as Agamemnon’s slave (and concubine).
 Cassandra explains how she received the gift of prophesizing from Apollo.
 The god wanted to have sex with her, initially she accepted, but later refused, and Apollo punished her by condemning her prophecies to be met with utter disbelief.
 Cassandra’s role on stage is that of creating a dramatic interlude between Clytemnestra escorting Agamemnon into the palace, and the revelation that she has killed him in the bath.
 Cassandra explains to the chorus of (male) elders the curses that surround Agamemnon’s house, which are due to Agamemnon’s father Atreus, who murdered his nephews and served their flesh to his brother Thyestes.
-Then Cassandra announces quite explicitly what is going to happen to Agamemnon himself.
+Then Cassandra announces quite explicitly the imminent killing of Agamemnon himself.
 Exceptionally, this time the Chorus both understands and seems convinced by Cassandra’s foresight.
-Cassandra knows that she is going to be slaughtered with Agamemnon and decides to strip herself from the ritual symbols of prophecy, disdainfully rejects Apollo who led her to this fate, and fearless enter the palace, singing: ‘this is the way it is for humans: / if they have good fortune, it is like a shadow; / if they are unfortunate, / it takes a dampened sponge / to wipe the picture clean away. / And I feel far more pity for these things than those.’
-(Agamemnon, VI.1325-1330, transl.
+Cassandra knows that she is going to be slaughtered with Agamemnon and decides to strip herself from the ritual symbols of prophecy, disdainfully rejects Apollo who led her to this fate, and fearless enter the palace, singing: ‘this is the way it is for humans: / if they have good fortune, it is like a shadow; / if they are unfortunate, / it takes a dampened sponge / to wipe the picture clean away. / And I feel far more pity for these things than those’ (Agamemnon, VI.1325-1330, transl.
 Taplin 2018, 55).
 Cassandra calls for revenge against both Clytemnestra and Apollo, but meanwhile embraces her tragic fate without fear.

 In the next two plays, female characters play a prominent and diverse role.
 In Women at the Graveside, the chorus is composed of women who came to Agamemnon’s grave for ritual mourning, accompanying Electra, Orestes’s sister.
 During the play, all the female characters (including Cilissa, Oreste’s old nurse) are coalized against Clytemnestra and her partner Aegisthus, who are seen as tyrants usurping Agamemnon’s throne.
 They strongly foster and support Orestes’s resolve to murder his mother.
 In Orestes at Athens, the chorus is composed by the Erinyes, female goddess of the underworld, daughters of goddess Night, seeking the blood of those who killed their own parents.
 Clytemnestra’s ghost briefly appears on stage to steer the Erinyes to hunt Orestes and vindicate her.
 But Orestes flees to Athens, where he invokes goddess Athena’s judgment.
 Orestes’s trial quickly become a contest between the god Apollo and the Erinyes themselves, and once Orestes is absolved from his crime, Athena must persuade the Erinyes to abandon any plans of revenge against Athens and instead stay and be honored as goddesses of the underworld and the family.